shayanaijaz/ENSE-400-Project/README.md

 ## Installation Instructions
 In order to download the application on an Android device
-- Enable Developer Options
+- Enable developer options
-- Enable Installation from unknown sources
+- Enable installation from unknown sources
+- Ignore any installation warnings and select install anyway
 - Download the file: [Care on Demand](./Source%20Code/com.companyname.careondemand.apk)

 ## Quick Links